longturn/freeciv21/docs/General/Manuals/client-manual.rst

 Overall happiness of the citizens in your cities depends heavily on all of these factors.
 Certain forms of government have varying degrees of empire size penalties and as your empire grows you will have to deal with the negative consequences of managing a large empire and the unhappiness it creates.
-The amount of luxury Goods you are producing as part of your `Tax Rates View`_ will aid this problem.
+The amount of luxury goods you are producing as part of your `Tax Rates View`_ will aid this problem.
 Certain city improvements can improve happiness, as well as units in the city (martial law), along with wonders.
 If units are in the field in battle against your enemies, they can cause unhappiness.
 Hovering your mouse over the appropriate row will give you more information about it.